Cuba joins the race for vaccine against the coronavirus | DW | 19.08.2020

 This is why last week the government imposed a fresh lockdown for Havana.
 Restaurants and bars were closed again.
 Public transport ground to a halt and beaches were cordoned off.
 People believe that only an efficient vaccine against SARS-CoV-2 can bring long-term relief.

 The head of epidemiology at Cuba's public health ministry, Francisco Duran, announced on Tuesday that his country was working on such a vaccine.
-"Finding an efficient vaccine to fight COVID-19 is a top priority for our science and innovation system," he said.
+"Finding an efficient vaccine to fight COVID-19 is a top priority for our science and innovation system," he told reporters in Havanna.

-"In the face of the pandemic, we now have two priorities — to develop enough capacities for quick mass testing so as to be able to analyze the spread of the virus and develop specific vaccines to fight the disease in our country," said Rolando Perez, director of science and innovation at Cuban biotech firm BioCubaFarma.
-He didn't provide any details.
+Rolando Perez, director of science and innovation at Cuban biotech firm BioCubaFarma added that in the face of the pandemic, Cuba now had two priorities: "To develop enough capacities for quick mass testing so as to be able to analyze the spread of the virus and develop specific vaccines to fight the disease in our country," he said.

-Cuban scientists are confident their nation can play a big role in finding and producing a vaccine against SARS-CoV-2

-"Cuba produces almost 80% of the vaccines used within the national immunization program — there's the Finlay Institute plus a big technology and innovation sector we can fall back on," said the director for Cuba of the Pan American Health Organization (PAHO), Jose Moya.
+"Cuba produces almost 80% of the vaccines used within the national immunization program — there's the Finlay Institute plus a big technology and innovation sector we can fall back on," Jose Moya, the director for Cuba of the Pan American Health Organization (PAHO), told DW in a statement.

 At CIGB, a center for molecular immunology and genetic engineering and biotechnology, Cuban scientists are currently working on four potential vaccines, with testing already in an advanced phase, state media report.